The Bankrate promise

 VyStar Credit Union was founded in 1952.
 It was originally called Jax Navy Federal Credit Union and it was chartered at Naval Air Station in Jacksonville, Florida.

 Suncoast Credit Union was started in 1934 as Hillsborough County Teachers Credit Union.
-Suncoast Credit Union now has 69 branches and has more than 866,000 members.
+Suncoast Credit Union now has 69 branches with around 918,000 members.

 Jumbo vs. traditional money market account

 Jumbo money market accounts typically have a higher minimum balance requirement than traditional money market accounts, or they may reward savers with high-tier yields when a certain balance is maintained.

 The ability to earn a higher rate when your balance surpasses a certain threshold may appeal to some savers.

 Jumbo money market accounts vs. high-yield savings accounts